JavenMW/Football/README.md

 2. Sign Up (email used for auth purposes only)

-3. Click verificstion link sent in email
+3. Click verification link sent in email

 4. Select your teams and click make prediction.